Joe Biden Is An ‘Illegitimate President’ Elected With ‘Illegal Votes,’ Trump Official Says

 — Matthew Gertz (@MattGertz) December 21, 2020

 Although Trump’s battle against the electoral results has thus far not been fruitful, his supporters continue to back his efforts.
-As The Inquisitr reported, a recent poll from Rasmussen Reports revealed that just 56 percent of likely U.S. voters surveyed believed that Biden is their president, while 34 percent said he is not.
+As The Inquisitr reported, a recent poll from Rasmussen Reports revealed that just 56 percent of likely U.S. voters surveyed believed that Biden is their president, while 34 said he is not.

-The results were notably divided across party lines, with 84 percent of Democrats supporting Biden’s role as incoming president and just 28 percent of GOP voters saying the same.
-Conversely, 61 percent of Republicans said that Biden is not their leader, with 34 percent of unaffiliated voters agreeing.
+The results were notably divided across party lines, with 84 percent of Democrats supporting Biden’s role as incoming president and just 28 of GOP voters saying the same.
+Conversely, 61 percent of Republicans said that Biden is not their leader, with 34 of unaffiliated voters agreeing.

 The pollster previously found that almost half of Americans believe the Democratic Party won the 2020 election illegally.